MrT3313/Sprint-Challenge-Lambda-Times-React/README.md

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

     PropTypes are used to check the type of data that is being passed down to a child component.
-It is important to check what type of data you are passing because it can be a first level of debugging that will help you find WHY a component is not rendering like you envisioned.
+It is important to check what type of data you are passing because it can be a first level of debugging that will help you find WHY a component is not rendering like you intended.

 - [ ] Describe a life-cycle event in React?